roberts-sandbox/test-realist/drafts/2012-02-01-managing-sideways.md

 ### Back to failure: dodging the blame

-Toward the end of my tenure, Chris the Architect won the promotion to Chris the CTO.
-John the Evangelist won the promotion to John the Director of Research of Development.
-David the Engineer worked for the two of them.
+Toward the end of my tenure, Architect Guy won the promotion to New CTO Guy.
+Evangelist Guy won the promotion to R&D Director Guy.
+MIT Guy worked for the two of them.
 They embarked on a crusade to blame me for trying to block their process improvement program.

 I thought it was ludicrous.
 I stayed silent.
 Blame landed on my shoes, splattered on my pant leg and stained my collar.
-Like gibbons at the zoo slinging their feces, they pushed hard to ensure that the perception of the Engineering department appeared as dismal as they could render it.
+They pushed hard to ensure that the perception of the Engineering department appeared as dismal as they could render it.

+**What I should have done:** I should have countered this attack by managing up, better.
+Sometimes, the only thing you can do is run to Daddy, in this case, the CEO.
+I would have spent more time with him to build my reputation instead of letting it get sullied.

 ### My fourth step toward failure: pacifism